 The formal requirement for students wishing to study A Level English Literature is Grade B in both GCSE English Language and English Literature.
+Students must also secure a Grade B in the GCSE English Literature Unit 3 Controlled Assessment component (Shakespeare).
 Individual performance elements in Literature consisting of CATs and Mock Examinations will also be considered before entry to this course is confirmed.
 All students selecting this subject must have a minimum of 15 GCSE points.

 English Literature is one of the most popular subjects in Northern Ireland at G.C.E.
 A-level.
 The course aims to encourage an enjoyment and appreciation of English Literature based on informed personal responses and to extend this appreciation where it has already been acquired.
-Candidates must develop a sound understanding of the three literary genres: poetry, prose, drama by acquiring an appreciation of the development of each genre in a historical context as well as through detailed study of particular authors.
+Candidates must develop a sound understanding of the three literary genres: poetry, prose, and drama by acquiring an appreciation of the development of each genre in a historical context as well as through detailed study of particular authors.
 An ability to consider relevant critical opinions of the texts is encouraged.
 The course is designed to encourage understanding and appreciation of literature through the acquisition and application of appropriate skills, both in the close study of set texts and in the candidates' wider experience of literature.